 Learn about the different types of care.

-The different types of residential care include:
+The different types of long-term care include:

 - Hospice: long-term care and short-term palliative services for persons in care at the end of their lives.